LAMcGuinness/Milestone2-/README.md

 ### Business Scope
 By having this website the business is aiming to;
+* Want to user to have a pleasurable experience on the page.
+* Want the user to easily navigate around the page
+* Enjoy learning how to make random new cocktails
+* If user can do all of these things.
+Return to the page ofter to learn new cocktail recipies
+* Want the user to share the site with friends and increase ammount of people using the site.

 ### User Stories
 As as first time user I want to;